4 Questions to Ask Yourself Before You Ever Speak

 Of all the questions to ask yourself before you speak, this one helps you determine the right time to say what needs to be said.
 You can use your words to speak truth, be kind, and be selfless.
 But if your words come at the wrong time, you will most likely set yourself up for more conflict.
 We should be on the lookout for when the time and situation are right.
 I appreciate what Ken Sande says about timing: “Timing is an essential ingredient of effective communication.
 If possible, do not discuss sensitive matters with someone who is tired, worried about other things, or in a bad mood.
 Nor should you approach someone about an important concern unless you will have enough time to discuss the matter thoroughly.”

 Timing your words may be as simple as considering whether the other person is exhausted, distracted, or simply doesn’t have enough time to talk thoroughly about an important topic—before you say something.
-For example, with my wife, Susan, there are days when I may want to complain about how difficult my day was.
+For example, with Susan, there are days when I may want to complain about how difficult my day was.
 That isn’t a bad thing.
 But if I haven’t noticed that Susan’s day didn’t go well either, my timing could be better.
 The person who is careful to notice his words and his timing will not only prevent unnecessary conflict but ultimately will strengthen his or her relationships.

-What do you think we all should consider before we ever speak?
+What else do you think we all should consider before we ever speak?
 Share in a comment below.

 SHARE THIS ARTICLE